Azure Ala Moana

 No analysis available

-Water inclusion is strongly supported across the listings.
-The MLS is highly consistent at 18 of 20, and the public remarks do not present any evidence of a change or correction.
+Sewer appears to be included in the maintenance fee.
+The MLS record set is highly consistent at 19/20, and the public remarks do not suggest any change or exception.

 No analysis available